jdeschamps/EMU-guide/tutorial/README.md

 #### During the tutorial

 - You can consult the [guide]( https://jdeschamps.github.io/EMU-guide/ ) for more in-depth details.
+- The [JComponents page](https://jdeschamps.github.io/EMU-guide/jcomponents.html) of the guide has code snippets to help creating/modifying Swing JComponents.
+These are useful when implementing methods related to the UIProperties and the UIParameters.
 - The [source code]( https://github.com/jdeschamps/EMU-guide/tree/master/tutorial ) can be found in the "src" folder.